bsv-blockchain/gitbook-bsv-code-academy/README.md

 ### 1. 🎓 **Learning Paths** (Structured Courses)
 **Start here for guided learning**

-Follow progressive courses from beginner to advanced.
+Follow progressive courses from beginner to intermediate.
 Each course teaches concepts and references the SDK Components and Code Features below.

 - **When to use**: You want to learn systematically
 - **Path**: Read courses in order, following the references to components